MartinThoma/MartinThoma.github.io/_posts/2012-12-02-reflecting-a-point-over-a-line.md

 title: Reflecting a point over a line
 author: Martin Thoma
 date: 2012-12-02 15:32:41.000000000 +01:00
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- mathematics
-- Geometry
+tags: mathematics, Geometry
 featured_image: 2012/12/line-reflection-thumb.png
 ---
 It's astonishing how difficult it is to find a good explanation how to reflect a point over a line that does not use higher math methods.
 So here is my explanation: